sbip-sg/mecanywhere/did/README.md

 http://localhost:9090/swagger-ui/
 ```

-8. (Optional) Build Docker container for deployment (SBIP Server)
+8. (Optional) Build Docker container for development

 ```
 # Under the current settings, port 8080 is reserved for the did service and 9090 for the issuer service.

-# Make sure did-0.0.1-SNAPSHOT.jar is build and in the target folder
+# Note that this is not safe for production.
+But tbh neither is using docker secrets.

 # Run docker build commands in the did directory.
 Build 2 docker files, Dockerfile.verifier for did service and Dockerfile.issuer for issuer